WiDuMu/userbuild/README.md

 # userbuild
 2nd attempt to build a simple bundler for userscript development.
 It uses esbuild, and injects the metadata comments back into the built JavaScript.
 Write your `.user.ts` or `.user.js` files in the `src` directory, and it will create a useable script in the `out` directory.

+This allows you to use typescript, npm packages, and newer syntax, and get a viable userscript out of it.

 ### To install dependencies: